-Hiking in Islay, the rugged Scottish island located just west of the mainland, is not for the faint of heart.
-This is treacherous terrain, mostly because of the wet peat that lies just under the layers of grass covering the hills.
+Islay is a rugged, windswept Scottish island located just west of the mainland, and it’s not for the faint of heart.
+The terrain is treacherous, mostly because of the wet peat that lies just under the layers of grass covering the hills.
 Sinkholes abound, ticks and midges are everywhere, and a rainstorm seems to always be imminent.
-Still, this is truly beautiful country and home to some of the peatiest single-malt scotches in the world.
+Still, this seemingly inhospitable land is home to some of the most-prized single-malt scotches in the world.

 Peat is used in various parts of Scotland, but it’s crucial to the identity of Islay whisky.
-And these are seven of the best peaty single malts available, from Islay and beyond.
+These are seven of the island’s best drams.

 Compass Box sources its whisky, finding rare and artfully distilled juice that the company then blends together into special releases.
-The Peat Monster ($67) is part of the Signature Range, and is comprised of whisky from Islay, Mull and Speyside.
-It’s light in color but big on smoke, although not overpoweringly so, most likely do to the addition of the lighter Speyside component.
-There’s an underlying hint of sweetness that takes the edge off The Peat Monster, making it more on par with a blended scotch like Johnnie Walker Blue Label, albeit a much more enjoyable dram.
+The Peat Monster is part of the Signature Range, and is comprised of whisky from Islay, Mull and Speyside.
+It’s light in color but big on smoke, although not overpoweringly so, most likely due to the addition of the lighter Speyside component.
+There’s an underlying hint of sweetness that takes the edge off The Peat Monster, making it more on par with a blended scotch like Johnnie Walker Blue Label, though it’s a much more interesting dram.

-This release ($125) was created to celebrate 200 years of Laphroaig history.
-The liquid comes from a variety of casks, including first-fill former-bourbon, virgin European oak, first-fill oloroso sherry butts, first-fill and refill quarter casks and refill, former Laphroaig stock.
-That’s a lot of flavor being combined, and it comes across here.
-The whisky is deep and peaty, with strong undercurrents of dried currants and a touch of sea salt and seaweed in the mix.
-It’s a complex dram that’s best enjoyed with a splash of water to open it up.
+This whisky was released to celebrate 200 years of Laphroaig history.
+The liquid comes from a variety of casks, including first-fill bourbon barrels, virgin European oak, first-fill oloroso sherry butts and quarter casks.
+That’s a lot of flavor being combined, and it comes across from the moment you pop the cork.
+Laphroaig Lore is deep and peaty, with strong undercurrents of dried currants and a touch of sea salt and seaweed.
+It’s a complex dram that’s often enjoyed with a splash of water, which unlocks even more aromas and flavors.

-Lagavulin is another of the famous Islay peated whiskys.
-This year, the brand has released an eight-year-old expression ($65) in celebration of the distillery’s 200th anniversary.
+Lagavulin is another of the famous Islay peated whiskies, and the brand released this eight-year-old expression in 2016 to celebrate the distillery’s 200th anniversary.
 The whisky is said to be inspired by Alfred Barnard, a British whisky writer from the Victorian era who you have probably never heard of (it’s OK, you’re not alone).
-Supposedly he sampled an eight-year-old bottling in the 1880s and praised it; hence, this anniversary edition is eight instead of 16 years old (this might have something to do with stock as well, but who knows).
-The whisky is light and refined but also smoky and a little bit sweet, with a nice long finish that warms you up as it continues.
+Supposedly, he sampled an eight-year-old bottling in the 1880s and praised it; hence, this anniversary edition is eight instead of 16 years old.
+The whisky is light and refined but also smoky and a little sweet, with a long finish that warms you up as you wind down.